Website Usability: The Basics3 Min Read

-There are many different aspects of a website and its marketing that can determine how successful it is, but it’s arguable that none are so directly involved as the website’s usability.
+There are many different aspects of a website and its marketing that can determine how successful it is, but it’s arguable that none are so directly involved in the website’s usability.

-Today’s online browser is not the patient type; if a website doesn’t immediately jump out and give them the information they’re after or show them the product/service their looking for, they’ll simply move onto the next website.
+Today’s online browser is not the patient type; if a website doesn’t immediately jump out and give them the information they’re after or show them the product/service they are looking for, they’ll simply move onto the next website.

 The reality is that in order to compete, business owners and online marketers need to ensure that their website is as user-friendly and easy to use as possible.

 When we talk about the usability of a website, we are generally talking about the first-hand experience for visitors, or how easy the website is to use.

 From the appearance and design itself to the navigation set-up, speed and how the information/products are displayed, the way your potential customer engages with the website should be of great concern to you.

 In a sense, the website is the first – and in some cases the only – point of contact with a potential customer.
 The website represents your business and poor usability is essentially an example of bad service from the customer’s perspective.

 It’s easy to say that a website needs to be user-friendly and give visitors what they want quickly, but practically speaking, what specifically makes for a user-friendly website?

 Related article: 5 Ways to Boost Your Website’s Usability